0x5c4r3/jekyll-theme-console/_posts/2022-01-14-Car-Hacking-Part-1:-Intro.markdown

 > - *CLIs*: Each hardware interface has it's own CLI, unfortunately quite messy and not always working.
 The HackRF one works fine, the BladeRF one is kinda messy, a little too much, mostly when dealing with full-duplex stuff, sending and receiving simultaneously.

 > - *Python Libraries*: Really handy, I liked it.
 I only used the HackRF one and works fine, I imagine the one from Nuand for the BladeRF might have the same issues as the CLI.

+> - *GQRX and others*: there are several other tools such as GQRX or URH (Universal Radio Hacker) that allows you to analyse the radio signals.
+These are great to understand what is going on at a low level, printing the actual signal and trying to dunp the data transmitted.
+As you can imagine, it's quite tricky to find out the modulation and the structure of the data the signal is sending, but still it is quite interesting to check it out.

+&nbsp;

+<ins style="color:red;">Analysing the Signal</ins>
+Let's now try to plot the signal that a keyfob is sending using GQRX and a BladeRF: